damonallison/swift-fundamentals/README.md

-# Swift Fundamentals
+# Swift

+> "Swift is the first industrial-quality systems programming language that is as expressive and enjoyable as a scripting language." - Apple
+> "The syntax and standard library have been designed based on the guiding principle that the obvious way to write your code should also perform the best." - Apple
+> "Its combination of safety and speed make Swift an excellent choice for everything from “Hello, world!” to an entire operating system." - Apple

 Every programming language has an idiomatic style and set of library features that are "core" to its understanding.
 To become truly proficient in any language, you must understand these idioms and core libraries.

 This repo will show you this "core" set of swift features.
 This `README` describes at a very high level the highlights and main points of swift.
 The source code is laid out in a way that will show a single feature, pattern, or library by itself.

 ## Start here